alexkovalevv/wp-disable-admin-ad/readme.txt

 == FAQ ==

 = The page layout breaks after hiding a block =
-- Switch to "hide via CSS" mode.
-Or keep delete mode on but rely on placeholders.
-The plugin uses an HTML5 parser and placeholders to minimize breakage.
+- The plugin uses HTML5 parsing with placeholder replacement to minimize layout issues.
+If you still experience problems, try selecting a parent container instead of the specific element, or use the "Reset all rules" option to start fresh.

-= A block with CSS-in-JS classes is not hidden =
+= A block with dynamic CSS classes is not hidden =
-- The plugin relaxes dynamic classes server-side and filters them client-side.
-Try re-selecting the parent container or a node with a stable id/label.
-Data attributes (data-test/testid/qa) are preferred.
+- The plugin automatically handles dynamic classes and generates multiple XPath candidates.
+Try re-selecting the element or select a parent container with a stable ID.
+The plugin prioritizes elements with data attributes (data-test, data-testid, data-qa) for better targeting.

-= How to reset all rules? =
+= How do I reset all rules? =
-- Settings → AdsDestroyer - disable admin ad & adblocker → "Reset all rules".
+- Go to Settings → AdsDestroyer → "Reset all rules" button.
+This will remove all hidden elements and restore the original admin interface.

+= Can I hide elements temporarily? =
+- Yes!
+When creating a rule, you can choose from several duration options: hide forever, for a day, for a week, or for a month.
+Temporary rules automatically expire and restore the hidden elements.

+= What if I accidentally hide something important? =
+- Use the "Reset all rules" option in the settings page to restore all hidden elements.
+You can also edit individual rules to deactivate them without deleting them.

+= Does this plugin affect my website's frontend? =
+- No, this plugin only works in the WordPress admin area and never affects your website's frontend or public pages.

+= Can I use this on a multisite network? =
+- Yes, the plugin supports multisite installations with per-site rule management.
+Each site can have its own set of hidden elements.

 == Output Buffering ==